input-output-hk/essential-cardano-content/content/article/ago-this-week-in-the-gimbalabs-sessions.md

 ---
-title: "ago  🍿This week in the Gimbalabs sessions:"
+title: "🍿This week in the Gimbalabs sessions:"
 tags:
   - Gimbalabs
   - gimbalabs sessions